 Another reason to make this chocolate mousse recipe is that you can fill it in a cake, pie or tart or enjoy it on its own.
 You can also top it with other ingredients like coffee powder and chocolate, like what we did in this recipe.
 If you’re into trying and mixing other flavors try out this Chocolate Banana Mousse Recipe and Peach Mousse Recipe to switch it up.

 - ⅛ tbsp salt

 - 1 cup heavy cream

-- Cut butter and chocolate into cubes.
-Transfer this in a heat-safe or metal mixing bowl and add the salt and sugar.
+Cut butter and chocolate into cubes.
+Transfer this in a heat-safe or metal mixing bowl then add in the salt and sugar.

-- Melt the ingredients over a saucepan of simmering water.
-Stir until the mixture is smooth.
+Melt the ingredients by setting the bowl over a saucepan of simmering water.
+Whisk for about 1 minute until the mixture is smooth.

 Ingredients You Need